RedPaladin/DotNetHantek/README.md

-I made this managed C# library in order to bring you a better abstraction of the native library HTMarch.dll provided by Hantek.
+I made this managed C# library in order to bring you a better abstraction level of the native library HTMarch.dll provided by Hantek.

 Note my C# library is using unsafe code to call the low level functions of the original library.